15. The Floating-Point Coprocessor

 unused | sl | u | 0 0 1 | unused | en | u |

+From the point of view of floating-point coprocessor only inspects a subset of the bits in COSTAT (see Section 1.3.3).
 The floating-point coprocessor is coprocessor number 1.
-Thus it is enabled when COSTAT:1 (en) is set, and it is selected when COSTAT:10:8 (select) is set to 001.
+Thus it is enabled when COSTAT:1 is set in the enable field (enable), and it is selected when COSTAT:10:8 (select) is set to 001.

-COSTAT:12 (sl), part of the coprocessor operation field (coop), controls whether the coprocessor uses short (32-bit) or long (64-bit) floating point representations.
+COSTAT:12 (sl) is part of the coprocessor operation field (coop).
+If this is reset, the coprocessor uses a short (32-bit) floating-point representation.
+If it is set, it uses the long (64-bit) representation.
 The other bits in coop are unused, although they may be used in enhanced floating-point coprocessors.

-The following constants should be defined by the assembly header file float.h to support use of the floating-point coprocessor; these can be added together (or ored together) to create a value to be placed in the status register:
+The following constants should be defined by the assembly header file float.h to support use of the floating-point coprocessor; these can be added together (or ored together) to create a value to be placed in COSTAT:

 To enable and select the floating-point coprocessor for long floating operations while turning off any other coprocessors in the system, use the following instruction sequence: